pemami4911/ML-practice/README.md

 Run with `python rnn.py --random_seed 1234 --learning_rate 0.1 --n_epochs 500`

-Goal was to determine the weights for a simple RNN architecture that produced outputs `y1` and `y1` for 200 input pairs `x1` and `x2`.
+Goal was to determine the weights for a simple RNN architecture that produced outputs `y1` and `y2` for 200 input pairs `x1` and `x2`.
+The train/test data can be found in `q3data.csv`.
 These are the results of running 5 experiments, each with a different random seed.
 After a hyper-parameter search, a learning rate of
 `0.1` was chosen for gradient descent.
 Weights were initialized from a normal distribution with a std dev of `3`.
 Each entry of the table shows the resulting weights after `500` epochs for a different random seed.
 The plots show the MSE of the training loss vs. epochs.